 Before a researcher is granted access, their study is usually assessed by an independent review committee or other decision-making group, who ensure that the reason for using the data is appropriate.
 If a researcher or innovator wants to access a dataset, they can send a request via the Gateway (as detailed in the ‘How do I request access to data through the Gateway' FAQ above) and this will be considered by the organisation that looks after that dataset.
 Each of these organisations (who sit within the UK Health Data Research Alliance) will have their own data access requirements and processes.

 Wherever possible, identifying information will be removed from that data, and researchers should only be given the minimum amount necessary to answer a question.
 Data must be stored securely, and a legal data sharing agreement must be signed before data can be accessed.

 Often a study will need to use data about an individual that is held in more than one dataset.
-When this happens, a trusted third party, usually NHS Digital, links the data using a unique identifier (such as NHS number which is then removed) to make sure the researcher cannot re-identify individuals.
+When this happens, a trusted third party, usually NHS England, links the data using a unique identifier (such as NHS number which is then removed) to make sure the researcher cannot re-identify individuals.

 There is no identifiable patient data in the Innovation Gateway.
 If access to the data is granted to a research/innovator then there are various safeguards in place work to reduce the risk of data being re-identifiable.
 This will include: